How To Date A Deck of Playing Cards (USPC)

 How Old Is Your Deck?

+Are playing cards worth collecting?
+Let's find out.
 The following material, designed to assist collectors in dating their U.S. decks, is produced here courtesy of the 52 Plus Joker Organization.
 It appeared initially in an article by Margery Griffith, then curator of the United States Playing Card Co.
 Museum in Cincinnati, in their quarterly bulletin 'CLEAR THE DECKS' in April 1991.

 Find The Ace of Spades